cloud-gov/cg-site/content/docs/ops/security-ir.md

 - An 18F staff member inside or outside the cloud.gov team (the *reporter*) notices and reports a cloud.gov-related incident, using the [18F incident response process](https://github.com/18F/security-incidents#process) and notifying the cloud.gov team in [`#cloud-gov`](https://18f.slack.com/messages/cloud-gov/).
 - The first responder on the cloud.gov team (which could be the reporter if the reporter is on the team) becomes the initial *Incident Commander* (IC).
-- The IC follows the [18F incident response process](https://github.com/18F/security-incidents#process) (or supports the reporter if the reporter already started it), including notifying GSA IT, notifying [`#incident-response`](https://18f.slack.com/messages/incident-response/), and creating an issue in the [security-incidents](https://github.com/18f/security-incidents) GitHub repository to track the event.
+- The IC follows the [18F incident response process](https://handbook.18f.gov/security-incidents/) (or supports the reporter if the reporter already started it), including notifying GSA IT, notifying [`#incident-response`](https://18f.slack.com/messages/incident-response/), and creating an issue in the [security-incidents](https://github.com/18f/security-incidents) GitHub repository to track the event.

 [Assess](#assess):

 - The IC forms a team (*responders*) to determine if the event is actually a confirmed incident, and if so [assesses the severity](#incident-severities).
+- The IC assesses whether to also activate the [contingency plan]({{< relref "contingency-plan.md" >}}).
 - The IC sends out an initial situation report (sitrep), or a false-alarm notification.

 [Remediate](#remediate):